Episode 144. Crazy News Stories from 'The Times' Publication

 Like, it's so freaking delicious.

-Of course it likes it.
+Of course, it likes it.

 Especially pancakes.

-Like maybe maybe not an herbivore eating like meat or something, but yeah, you like feed it some grains that are put in a slightly different form.
+Like, maybe not an herbivore eating like meat or something, but yeah, you like feed it some grains that are put in a slightly different form.

-Of course, it's gonna eat.
+Of course, it's going to eat.

-I love that shit.
+I don't love that shit.

-Oh poor little turtle.
+Oh, poor little charge.

-Oh I don't even know what this is.
+No, I don't even know what this is.

 I can't have it.

-It puts his little paw hand up.
+It puts this little paw hand up.

 What do you call it?